New Theatre, Sydney: Locations

 As the Workers' Art Club and New Theatre League, performances were staged at 36 Pitt Street from 1932 to 1943.

 From 1943 to 1953, the New Theatre League and then New Theatre had its home at 167 Castlereagh Street.

 From 1954 to 1962, the New Theatre staged its productions at the Waterside Workers' Federation Hall in Sussex Street.

 Rented premises at 8 St Peters Lane in Darlinghurst was the theatre's home from 1963 to 1973, when, after raising enough money to have its own theatre built, it moved to its current location at 542 King Street, Newtown.

 Today

 The New Theatre in Sydney is the oldest theatre company in continuous production in New South Wales.
 As of 2022 it is located at 542 King Street, Newtown.

 It relies on its performers, directors, designers, and crew working as volunteers.

-List of productions
+Productions

 The following productions and performances have taken place in the past.